paulamdi/TFG-Brain-Age-Prediction/Pretrain ADNI-ADDECODE/README.md

 By loading pretrained GATv2 weights from ADNI, the model starts with a strong initialization that:

-- Encodes structural aging patterns found in healthy adults
+- Encodes structural aging patterns
-- Captures useful representations of connectome topology (via attention)
+- Captures useful representations of connectome topology
 - Reduces the risk of overfitting on small target datasets (like AD-DECODE)

 The fine-tuning phase allows the model to **refine these representations**, adjusting them based on: